 Galileo's telescope used Hans Lippershey's design of a convex objective lens and a concave eye lens.
 The lens closest to the object is called the objective and the lens closest to the eye is called the eyepiece.
 The telescope Galileo used was a refracting telescope.
 It consisted of two lenses, one converging, which causes parallel light from the sun to converge to a focal point, and one diverging, which causes parallel light to diverge from a focal point.
+The distance between the two lenses is determined by the difference in their focal lengths.
+By design, the Galilean telescope will be shorter and has weigh less than the Keplerian telescope.

 A feature of the telescope constructed in this way is that the image will be right-side-up.
 Remember Galileo initially saw the military and other terrestrial uses for the telescope where this would be significant.
 However, you will see that the field of view is not very large and that you might not be able to see the entire moon at once.
-However, you will be able to make out some of the surface features, such as craters.
+However, you will be able to make some of the surface features such as craters.